ow3org/cardano-stake-pool-aws/README.md

 - Automatic notifications for CPU, RAM and storage alerts when certain thresholds are met
 - Several useful management tools & beautiful graphs

-Thanks to Guild Operators who have created some great tooling for stake pool operators!
+Thanks to Guild Operators who have created some great tooling for Stake Pool Operators (SPO)!

 _Our managed pools offer a "High Pledge" and great rewards.
 Feel free to join!
 We would love to get to know you._